 This Polish dish was a staple at our dining table during big family gatherings.
 My dad (we call him Commodore – you’ll have to visit to find out why) felt like he shouldn’t show up if he didn’t make this!
 For me personally, this was what I looked forward to at holiday meals.

 Polish Mushroom Potato Hash

 This is a really simple, four ingredient recipe.
-Mushrooms, potatoes, onions and salt pork.
+Mushrooms, potatoes, onions and salt pork (use olive oil for a vegetarian version of the dish).
 That’s it.
 This dish proves that delicious-ness doesn’t need to be hard or complicated.
 Ten minutes of prep work and thirty minutes of cook time and you are golden.

 - 6 medium potatoes – (we use red skin bliss potatoes) peeled at your discretion – we leave the red bliss potatoes unpeeled for extra yumminess, 1/2 inch dice

 - 1.5 pounds white and wild mushrooms, sliced